-When this feature is enabled, the vehicle stores the seating and mirror positions for up to four remote controls or passive keys.
+The vehicle stores the seating and mirror positions for up to four remote controls or passive keys.
 Next time the vehicle is unlocked, the position of the seat and mirrors will adjust to the last used position.
-You can have this function deactivated, see your dealer.

 Each time you turn the ignition off, the current seat and mirror settings are stored on the remote control or passive key used.